-- (1) The amounts shown in the Stock Awards and Option Awards columns reflect the full grant date fair value of the restricted stock and stock options granted to our Named Executive Officers in 2016, 2015 and 2014 for performance in 2015, 2014 and 2013, respectively, calculated pursuant to FASB guidance relating to fair value provisions for share-based payments.
-See Note 12 of the Notes to Consolidated Financial Statements included in the 2016 Form 10-K for a discussion of the relevant assumptions used in calculating grant date fair value.
-For further information on these awards, see the 2016 Grants of Plan-Based Awards Table and 2016 Outstanding Equity Awards at Fiscal Year-End Table in this Proxy Statement.
-In accordance with SEC rules, restricted stock and stock options granted in 2017 to our Named Executive Officers for 2016 performance are not shown in the 2016 Summary Compensation Table but will be shown in the 2017 Summary Compensation Table. - (2) The amounts shown in the Non-Equity Incentive Plan Compensation column reflect annual cash incentive awards earned by our Named Executive Officers for performance in 2016, 2015 and 2014. - (3) The amounts shown in the All Other Compensation column for 2016 include supplemental disability insurance premiums (in the amount of \$46,848) and supplemental life insurance premiums paid on behalf of Ms. Cafaro; group term life insurance premiums paid on behalf of our Named Executive Officers; reimbursement for the payment of taxes relating to such group term life insurance for Ms. Cafaro (in the amount of \$1,520); and our matching contributions to the Named Executive Officers' 401(k) plan accounts (in the amount of \$9,275 for each Named Executive Officer).
+- (2) The amounts shown in the Non-Equity Incentive Plan Compensation column reflect annual cash incentive awards earned by our Named Executive Officers for performance in 2017, 2016 and 2015. - (3) The amounts shown in the All Other Compensation column for 2017 include supplemental disability insurance premiums (in the amount of \$46,848) and supplemental life insurance premiums paid on behalf of Ms. Cafaro; group term life insurance premiums paid on behalf of our Named Executive Officers; reimbursement for the payment of taxes relating to such group term life insurance for Ms. Cafaro (in the amount of \$2,430); and our matching contributions to the Named Executive Officers' 401(k) plan accounts (in the amount of \$9,450 for each Named Executive Officer).

-2016 Grants of Plan-Based Awards Table
+2017 Grants of Plan-Based Awards Table

-The following table provides additional information relating to grants of plan-based awards made to our Named Executive Officers during 2016:
+The following table provides additional information relating to grants of plan-based awards made to our Named Executive Officers during 2017: